top of page

 Narcissistic Abuse Awareness and Guidance with Randi Fine

-We do all kinds of crazy sh*t because we want other people to like us.
+We do all kinds of crazy stuff because we want other people to like us.
 But when does being kind and nice help and when does it actually hurt us when it comes to our relationships?

 Wanting to be liked becomes a problem when you’re continually acting how you think that other people expect or want you to in order to please them.
 But often there comes a time when trying to people please in this way actually hurts you and makes you a doormat instead of kind and magnetic.
 So when is being nice bad?